Altered Book Arts ~ Winter Moon

 A moon shaped board book, silver stars, holeless beads, plastic pearls, Tyvec, imitation silver leaf, acrylic paints, tissue paper, silver and blue embroidery threads, Dorland’s Cold Wax, glitter, Judi-Kins Colbalt Blue Rox, alphabet stickers, Sennilier silver oil pastel, and Golden mediums: soft gel (matte), modeling paste, fluid gloss medium; and Liquitex mediums: glass beads and ceramic stucco.

 When it came right down to making use of this book, I couldn’t think of anything more creative than doing something about the moon.
 So I started thinking about the moon, and I went outside to have a look.
 It was one of those cold, crisp nights.
 No fog.
 No haze.
 Just one glowing white moon and a gillion piercing dots of starlight.
 What makes the moon so appealing?
 When it’s full it looks just like a silver pond waiting for me to dive into.
 And that image gave me the idea for my poem.
-It started out pretty long and rambling, but I relentlessly winnowed it down to its essence, and when I was done, it was just the right length for a line on every double page spread of the book.
+It started out pretty long and rambling, but I relentlessly winnowed it down to its essence.
+When I was done, it was just the right length for a line on every double page spread of the book.

 I like to work in board books because of their sturdiness and size.
 The thing I don’t like about them is the plastic coating which covers all the pages.
 Paints and glues don’t stick to it very well, so I always begin a board book by sanding every page, front and back, cleaning off the dust with a baby wipe, and then painting the pages with gesso or white acrylic paint.
 It’s like preparing a canvas.